Disentangling Brillouin's negentropy law of information and Landauer's law on data erasure: Thermostatistics

-Shannon\,\cite{Shannon_1948} tackled a problem that appeared very different from that of thermostatistics, but which ultimately turned out not to be so far: the lossless compression of a message.
-His started by getting out the message meaning and by considering its emitter as a source of a random variable taking its values among a set $\Gamma$ of possible characters.
-In doing so, he mathematically demonstrated two results:
+Shannon~\cite{Shannon_1948} tackled a problem that initially appeared very different from that of thermostatistics, but~which ultimately turned out not to be so distant: the lossless compression of a message.
+Shannon began by abstracting away the meaning of the message and by modeling its emitter as a source of a random variable taking values in a set $\Gamma$ of possible characters.
+In~this framework, he mathematically demonstrated the following two results: